rajnish-jauhari/nonkube-smoke-tests/README.md

 * All hosts must be updated accordingly under `inventory/hosts.yml`

 * The participant hosts must have the following tools installed and ready to use:
-  * Podman (does not run in rootful mode in CI as there are some issues managing podman containers using sudo)
+  * Podman (does not run in rootful mode as there are some issues managing podman containers using sudo)
   * Docker (non root user must have permission to manage containers)
   * Skupper router (built from sources or installed using RPM)
   * Your user must be able to log in as both root and non root user against all hosts
+  * Rootful tests disabled in CI as we are unable to write to /usr and /etc

 ## Included content/ Directory Structure